-St Clair College recognizes freshmen students' outstanding secondary school or equivalent academic achievement with academic scholarships and entrance awards.
+St Clair College recognizes freshmen students' outstanding secondary school academic achievement by awarding academic scholarships and entrance awards.
 These awards have been created to publicly honour excellence in those who will be attending St. Clair College.

-The College will award Academic Scholarships in the amount of $1250.00 to eligible high school students from the Windsor-Essex and Chatham/Kent area who have been accepted to St. Clair College.
+The College will award Academic Scholarships in the amount of $1500.00 to eligible high school students from the Windsor-Essex and Chatham/Kent area who have been accepted to St. Clair College.
 The Awards will be presented to the students with the highest average based on the criteria below.
-Each $1250.00 Academic Scholarship will be applied toward Tuition fees at St. Clair College.
+Each $1500.00 Academic Scholarship will be applied toward tuition fees at St. Clair College.

 Awards will be posted to the recipient's St. Clair College tuition account at the end of September.
 Awards may not be used as a deposit for registration.